Muffin or chihuahua?

 Dog or teddy bear?

-You may have come across these images if you work in the AI field – especially in computer vision.
-They’re a fun way of testing how accurate an AI algorithm is at classifying similarly looking objects.
+You may have come across these images if you work in a technical field.
+These mix ups are a fun way of testing classification accuracy.

 But what exactly does it mean when one says accuracy?